 Day 21: Healing complete; the color you see is the color you have.
 Your lips will remain a bit dry for a month or two.
 Use a good balm and they will return to normal, but with full color.

 Permanent makeup procedures are affected by the canvas (your skin) that they are performed on.
-If you skin is sun damaged (even from tanning beds), thick and uneven in texture, and/ or excessively dry or oily, the result cannot be expected to be perfect after the initial procedure.
-Scars on the lips from fever blisters cause pigment removal.
-Lifestyle, medications, smoking, metabolism, facial surgery, and age of skin, all contribute to fading.
+If your skin is sun damaged (even from tanning beds), thick and uneven in texture, and/ or excessively dry or oily, the result cannot be expected to be perfect after the initial procedure.
+Scars on the lips from fever blisters or blisters after a procedure can cause pigment removal.
+Lifestyle, medications, smoking, metabolism, facial surgery, and age of skin, all contribute to the healing and fading.
 Color refreshers are sometimes needed to ensure the best results and to keep your permanent makeup looking the best.